Mailing address: PO Box 208109, New Haven CT 06520-8109

 Street address: 210 Whitney Ave., New Haven CT 06511

-I am a PhD candidate advised by Professor Ronald B. Smith in the Geology and Geophysics department at Yale.
-My current research interests are atmospheric dynamics and mountain meteorology (i.e. mountain waves and orographic precipitation).
+I am a postdoctoral associate working with Professor Ronald B. Smith in the Geology and Geophysics department at Yale.
+My current research interests are atmospheric dynamics and mountain meteorology (e.g. mountain waves and orographic precipitation).
 I also spend a lot of amount of time thinking about numerical weather prediction, Earth’s general circulation, atmospheric predictability, and severe deep convection.
-My dissertation is on the physics mountain wave attenuation and its role in Earth’s general circulation.
+My dissertation was on the physics mountain wave attenuation and its role in Earth’s general circulation.
 I am working to understand how mountain waves attenuate and deposit momentum locally, how good/bad this representation is within general circulation models, and how the effects of local attenuation grow upscale to affect global circulation.
-My work has so far involved extensive realistic modeling of New Zealand at high (dx=2-6km) resolution and analysis of the DEEPWAVE data set.

-I hope to become either a tenure tracked professor in an atmospheric science, geology, or geophysics department or a scientist specializing in mesoscale and, to some extent, general circulation.
+I hope to become either a tenure tracked professor in an atmospheric science, geology, or geophysics department or a scientist specializing in mesoscale and, to some extent, global circulation.